jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-skating.md

 It's useful to have landmarks to locate where we are on the fretboard and where we want to go.

 Look at the dots on the fretboard to identify the location of a fret.
-Sometimes it helps to think of the coordinates of the fret number and string number, to focus the mind.
+Sometimes it helps to think of the coordinates of the string numbrr and fret number, to focus the mind.

-Try to remember meaningful locations.
+Try to remember meaningful locations while playing.
 Remembering fretboard locations
 lets us return to where we were, and recognize where we arrive.